-Dr. Mac’s Cocktail Chemical Peel
+Dr. Mac’s Revitalizing Cocktail Chemical Peel

-A chemical peel is a technique where a chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
+A cocktail chemical peel is a technique where a chemical solution is applied to the skin that causes it to exfoliate and eventually peel off.
 The regenerated skin is usually smoother and less wrinkled than the old skin, thus improving its appearance.
 Chemical peels are typically used on the face, but may also be applied to the neck or hands.

-A cocktail chemical peel, or cocktailed chemical peel, combines various kinds of acids as well as other ingredients for peeling and the healing process afterwards.
+A cocktail chemical peel, or cocktailed chemical peel, combines various kinds of acids as well as other ingredients for peeling and the healing process afterward.
 Dr. Mac’s Cocktail Chemical Peel often utilizes platelet-rich plasma, or PRP, as a regenerative medicine for the healing process.

 Many factors play a role in the aging of the skin and in the degeneration of its appearance.
 Excessive sun exposure, tanning bed use and other factors can damage the skin.

 Chemical peels shed the old, worn out skin to reveal smoother, less wrinkled skin beneath.
 Chemical peels are known for turning back the clock and are one of the most popular methods used in anti-aging.